zyro23/grails-spring-websocket/README.md

 *This is reflected by the plugin version which is still a BUILD-SNAPSHOT (at the time of writing)*.

 *The plugin is targeting Grails 2.4+.
 Lower versions will not work because they lack the mandatory Spring version 4.0+.*
-*Currently, only the Grails Tomcat-8 Plugin (RC5) is known to work with this plugin.*
+*Currently, only the Grails Tomcat Plugins (tomcat 7.0.47+/tomcat-8 8.0.0-RC5+) are known to work with this plugin.*
-*But a websocket-supporting version of Jetty should basically do the job as well as a Tomcat-7 (7.0.47+).*
 - - -

 This plugin aims at making the websocket support introduced in Spring 4.0 available to Grails applications.